blexc/bam-chan/README.md

 # TODO

 - [ ] Fine-tune model
+- [ ] Use a bigger model
+- [ ] Improve audio
-- [ ] Improve audio file by generating a cute voice rather than generic tts
+    - [ ] Generating a cute voice rather than generic tts
+    - [ ] When that bot is typing sound effects, make the sound effects rather than saying them
+- [ ] Differentiate between users

+# Done

-- [ ] Only respond to certain discord channels
+- [x] Only respond to certain discord channels
-- [ ] Only respond if message has @bam-chan OR if user is replying to a message from bam-chan
+- [x] Remember some conversation history